Getting Started with Financial Aid

 What is the process for applying for federal student loans at PNWU?

 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to list PNWU as your school choice (our federal school code is G41305).
 Your FAFSA information will then be electronically transmitted to PNWU.
-We will review the information and then post your aid eligibility, including federal student loans and instructions on how to accept/decline/reduce the student loans to the Financial Aid Portal.
+We will review the information, then you will receive a notification sent to your PNWU email account about your aid offer and instructions on how to accept/decline/reduce the student loans on the Financial Aid Portal.

 Do I have to fill out the FAFSA every school year?